Boardman-Vogt resolutions and bar/cobar constructions of (co)operadic (co)bimodules: Fibrant resolutions for Hopf -cobimodules

 \subsection{The two-sided leveled bar construction for bimodules}

 First, we introduce the two-sided cofree cobimodule functor.
-For this purpose we introduce a slight variant of the category of leveled trees with section $\sTree_{l}$.
-Let $\sTree'_{l}[n]$ be the category of leveled $n$-trees with section whose morphisms are generated by isomorphisms of leveled planar trees with section, permutations and contractions of permutable levels.
+For this purpose we use the category of leveled trees with section $\slTree_{\iso}[n]$, introduced in Section \ref{TreeSect}, whose morphisms are generated by isomorphisms of leveled planar trees with section, permutation morphisms of permutable levels and contraction morphisms of permutable levels.
 Let $A$ and $B$ be two 1-reduced symmetric cosequences in $\dg\Sigma \Seq_{>1}^{c}$.
 We construct the \textit{cofree cobimodule functor}:

 where $\calF_{l}^{c}(A)$ and $\calF_{l}^{c}(B)$ are the leveled cofree cooperads introduced in Section \ref{SectBarCoop}.
 Let $C$ be a symmetric cosequence in $\dg\Sigma \Seq_{>0}^{c}$.
 We consider the two functors: